jakobzhao/geog458/readme.md

 **Meetings:**

--**Lectures:** Tuesdays and Thursdays 11:30 AM to 12:50 PM PST at GUG 220
+- **Lectures:** Tuesdays and Thursdays 11:30 AM to 12:50 PM PST at GUG 220

--**Labs:** Wednesdays 12:30 AM to 4:20 PM PST at SMI 401
+- **Labs:** Wednesdays 12:30 AM to 4:20 PM PST at SMI 401

 **Personnel:**

--**Bo Zhao**, Instructor, zhaobo@uw.edu | Office Hour: Thursdays 1 to 3 PM via [Zoom](https://washington.zoom.us/my/bzhao) by default or in-person by request.
+- **Bo Zhao**, Instructor, zhaobo@uw.edu | Office Hour: Thursdays 1 to 3 PM via [Zoom](https://washington.zoom.us/my/bzhao) by default or in-person by request.
 Make an appointment from this [link](https://calendar.google.com/calendar/u/0/selfsched?sstoken=UUZvU2gxXzVlZnZpfGRlZmF1bHR8NzM4ODA5MzUyNjAxZDU2Y2ViNTZiMzk2ZmM0N2VmNzI).

--**Jiaxin Feng**, Teaching Assistant, jxfeng@uw.edu |  Office Hour:
+- **Jiaxin Feng**, Teaching Assistant, jxfeng@uw.edu |  Office Hour:

--**Steven Bao**, Teaching Assistant, bxq98@uw.edu |  Office Hour:
+- **Steven Bao**, Teaching Assistant, bxq98@uw.edu |  Office Hour:

 > _This web page is the syllabus - There is no printed version, please refer here instead.
 Make sure refer to this page as often as possible.
 Also, Feel free to ask the instructor for clarifications whenever needed._